|Position:||Director of Player Development|

 Gibbs was selected in the third round of the 2010 MLB Draft by the Chicago Cubs, and he played for six seasons in the farm systems of the Cubs, the Kansas City Royals and the Los Angeles Dodgers.

 Gibbs earned an LSU degree in sport administration in December 2014.
+He was married to the former Rachel Eggie in September 2018.

 The Gibbs File

-Year at LSU: Second
+Year at LSU: Fourth

 Birthdate: July 27, 1988